Synchronization in Anonymous Networks Under Arbitrary Dynamics: Analysis

-Theorems~\ref{thm:safety}, \ref{thm:outcomes} and~\ref{thm:liveness} ensure that algorithm $\synchAlgo$ terminates in finite time for any synchronous execution under an (arbitrary) time-varying graph $\synchGraph$ (i.e., $T_{synch}$ is finite) if and only if \synchronizer($\synchAlgo$) correctly emulates $\synchAlgo$ for any (arbitrary) time-varying graph $\NonsynchGraph$ also in finite time.
+Theorems~\ref{thm:safety}, \ref{thm:outcomes} and~\ref{thm:liveness} ensure that algorithm $\synchAlgo$ terminates in finite time for any synchronous execution under an (arbitrary) time-varying graph $\synchGraph$ (i.e., $T_{sync}$ is finite) if and only if \synchronizer($\synchAlgo$) correctly emulates $\synchAlgo$ for any (arbitrary) time-varying graph $\NonsynchGraph$ also in finite time.
 The following corollary summarizes these results:

-\begin{corollary} An algorithm $\synchAlgo$ always terminates in finite time for any given synchronous execution under arbitrary edge-dynamics if and only if \synchronizer ($\synchAlgo$) correctly emulates $\synchAlgo$ and always terminates in finite time for any given weakly-fair semi-synchronous execution and arbitrary edge dynamics. \end{corollary}
+\begin{corollary} An algorithm $\synchAlgo$ always terminates in finite time for any given synchronous execution under arbitrary edge--dynamics if and only if \synchronizer ($\synchAlgo$) correctly emulates $\synchAlgo$ and always terminates in finite time for any given weakly-fair semi-synchronous execution and arbitrary edge dynamics. \end{corollary}

 We now note that adding a 1-bit multi-writer atomic register at each port of a node as an extension to the {\sc Pull} model is a {\em necessary minimal extension} of the model that allows for the implementation of a synchronizer that can preserve the set of possible outcomes and finiteness of executions of an underlying synchronous algorithm, since such a task would be impossible under the classic {\sc Pull} or {\sc Push} and arbitrary edge dynamics, as we show below.
-In the {\em edge-agreement} problem, suppose two nodes, $u$ and $v$, connected by an edge $(u,v)$ at some stage $t$ of a dynamic graph, want to reach an agreement regarding the final value of some 0-1 variable, which is currently set to 0 at both $u$ and $v$: The rule is that if one of the nodes changes its value to 1 at stage $t$, the other node also has to change its value to 1 at some finite stage greater than or equal to $t$; otherwise, $u$ and $v$ remain with the value of 0 for the variable.
+In the {\em edge--agreement} problem, suppose two nodes, $u$ and $v$, connected by an edge $(u,v)$ at some stage $t$ of a dynamic graph, want to reach an agreement regarding the final value of some 0-1 variable, which is currently set to 0 at both $u$ and $v$: The rule is that if one of the nodes changes its value to 1 at stage $t$, the other node also has to change its value to 1 at some finite stage greater than or equal to $t$; otherwise, $u$ and $v$ remain with the value of 0 for the variable.
 In other words, if a node $u$ decides to consider the edge $(u,v)$ at some stage, then node $v$ has to also commit to consider the edge within finite time; otherwise both nodes decide not to consider the edge.

 This is a fundamental building block of any deterministic synchronizer for undirected dynamic graphs that preserves finite time executions, which is our case.
 Without such a building block, all that the nodes would be able to guarantee to agree on in finite time is to never consider any edge in the network, but that would violate the non-triviality requirement.
 In the theorem below, we assume that we have an underlying arbitrary edge--dynamics network, where nodes can have unique ids (i.e., nodes are more powerful than the anonymous nodes considered in the previous sections\footnote{Nodes can be assumed to have access to a disconnection detector instead of node ids, matching the model in this paper, but we chose to present the impossibility proofs assuming node ids since this a more powerful variant of the model.}).